Hedwig Village, Texas: Private schools

-Other nearby private schools include The Kinkaid School (Piney Point Village), The Monarch School (one campus in Houston and one campus in Hilshire Village; moving to a new Houston campus in Spring 2009) and The Parish School.
+Other nearby private schools include The Kinkaid School and St. Francis Episcopal School, which are both located in the nearby Piney Point Village.

 Public libraries

 The Harris County Public Library (HCPL) system operates the Spring Branch Memorial Branch at 930 Corbindale Road in Hedwig Village.
 The 10500 sqft branch opened in 1975.

 Media

 The Houston Chronicle is the area regional newspaper.

 The Memorial Examiner is a local newspaper distributed in the community.

 Postal services

 The United States Postal Service location serving 77024 is the Memorial Park Post Office at 10505 Town and Country Way, Houston, Texas, 77024-9998.
 This City of Hedwig Village is now officially recognized as a deliverable address.
 Residents and businesses can now use Hedwig Village, TX 77024 as an address line.